concord-workflow/mica/docs/design.md

 entity.

-The resulting data is further processed by applying one or more of the optional
+The resulting data is further processed by applying one or more of the optional steps (in the order in which they are applied):
-steps:
 - `flatten` -- joins array of arrays of objects into a regular flat array of objects;
-- `merge` -- merges multiple objects into one by deep-merging fields.
+- `merge` -- merges multiple objects into one by deep-merging fields;
+- `jsonPatch` -- applies a JSON Patch to each object.

 ## View Flattening